wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 for "unbounded window").

 The member variable `occupancy` tracks the current size of the window, which equals the sum of `count` in all existing `struct WinCycle` objects.
-When an uop is to be scheduled at cycle `curCycle`, we first check whether the window is full by comparing `occupancy` with `WSZ`.
+When an uop is to be received by the instruction window at cycle `curCycle`, we first drive it forward to the releasing cycle of the previous stage by calling `advancePos()` (explained later).
+We then check whether the window is full by comparing `occupancy` with `WSZ`.
+If it is full, no more uop can be received at `curCycle`, in which case we call `advancePos()` to drive the clock forward until at least one slot is vacant.
+The receiving cycle of the uop is `curCycle` as mentioned in previous paragraphs.

 There are two parameters